tolstoyevsky/pieman/README.md

 ##### PYTHON="$(which python3)"

-Allows specifying the Python 3 interpreter to be used when calling the Pieman-specific utilities.
+Specifies the Python 3 interpreter to be used when calling the Pieman-specific utilities.

 #### Extra

 ##### CREATE_ONLY_MENDER_ARTIFACT=false

-Makes Pieman restrict itself to only creating an artifact (a file with the `.mender` extension) which can later be uploaded to [hosted.mender.io](https://hosted.mender.io) to provide for OTA updates.
+Restricts Pieman to only creating an artifact (a file with the `.mender` extension) which can later be uploaded to [hosted.mender.io](https://hosted.mender.io) to provide for OTA updates.

 Note, that the parameter conflicts with `CREATE_ONLY_CHROOT` and `ENABLE_MENDER`.